julijan/structured/README.md

 ```
 Here we accessed the `parent` and obtained it's `name`.

-*"But we did not send any data to the parent here"* - correct, we did not, and we won't, instead we can inform them we have some data available, or that an event they might be interested in has ocurred, and if they care, so be it:
+*"But we did not send any data to the parent here"* - correct, we did not, and we won't, instead we can inform them we have some data available, or that an event they might be interested in has occurred, and if they care, so be it:
 ```
 import { InitializerFunction } from 'system/Types.js';
 export const init: InitializerFunction = async function() {